tango-controls-hdbpp/meeting-minutes/2020-09-04/Minutes.md

 ### Next HDB++ Teleconf Meeting

 It was agreed to keep the ~2 months period between 2 HDB++ Teleconf Meetings.
-The next HDB++ Teleconf meeting will take place on Friday 6th November 2020 at 14:00 CEST.
+The next HDB++ Teleconf meeting will take place on Friday 6th November 2020 at 14:00 CET.

 ## Summary of remaining actions